Vazool/megabirthday/_posts/2025-08-16-megabirthday_mug.md

 ---
 layout: post
 title: "The Purpose of Megabirthday"
+description: Megabirthday is not all it seems.
+Vazool explains the shocking purpose of megabirthday.me.
 date: 2025-08-16
 image: /assets/images/megabirthday_mug.png
 excerpt: "Megabirthday is not all it seems.
 Vazool explains the shocking purpose of megabirthday.me."